KINGSTON, NEW YORK

 Heading South: From the western end of the Kingston Rail Trail in Hurly you can connect to the Hurly Rail Trail & Marbletown O&W Rail Trail to Accord.
 From Accord south to Spring Glen, the Northern O&W Rail Trail contains numerous gaps in development.
 South of Spring Glen you enter Sullivan County with a gap to Phillipsport.
 Here the Central O&W Rail Trail-D&H Canal Trail, locally known as the D&H Canal Liner Park, continues south to Wurstboro.
 The main trail is along the D&H Canal Trail, with segments currently being developed along the O&W Rail Trail.
 South of Wurstboro sections of both the D&H Canal Trail and O&W Rail Trail travel through the Bashakill Wildlife Management Area.

-Starting from Kingston Plaza; This is where the stone-dust rail trail CATSKILL MOUNTAIN RR begins.
+Starting from Kingston Plaza (Western End); This is where the CATSKILL MOUNTAIN RR begins.
 Check out the train engine and cars.

-Note; Heading West future plans call for building a trail alongside the tracks the Catskill Mt RR uses to Washington St. Here you'll be able to connect to the Kingston Rail Trail which connects to the Hurly Rail Trail.
-The Catskill Mt Rail Trail will continue west connecting to the Ashokan Rail Trail.
+Note; Heading West future plans call for building a trail alongside the tracks the Catskill Mt RR uses to Washington St. Here you'll be able to connect to the Kingston Rail Trail (Upgrade & paving approved Feb.
+2023) which connects to the Hurly Rail Trail.
+The future Catskill Mt Rail Trail will continue west connecting to the Ashokan Rail Trail.

 Heading East; The packed gravel Kingston Midtown Linear Trail travels past the train before heading through a tunnel underneath I-87.
 Map signs along the trail.
 At 0.3 miles, just before another tunnel look left to spot an iron pole that looks like half a T. I believe this used to be an old RR Brakeman's Pole (It would have had chains hanging off it to warn the brakeman atop the train of an oncoming tunnel).
 Travel under Albany Ave and along a sunken corridor.
 Travel under Elmendorf St before emerging at Downs St after 0.6 miles.
-The trail currently ends here as of Oct 2020.
-The trail will continue straight along the old rail bed in the future.
+I haven't checked out this next section.
+The trail continues another 0.2 miles crossing Oneil St and ending at Cornell Street after 0.8 miles.

-Note; An on-road Detour is required to reach the next section of trail.
-Not recommended for kids on bikes.
-Head right out to Broadway then head left.
-After 0.5 miles turn left on Prince/Grand St, then right on Prince St. Take your 2nd right on Hasbrouck Ave (BIKE SHARROWS).
-Right on Foxhall Ave, first left on Jansen Ave (where the old rail bed was located) and you'll come to the start of the Kingston Point Rail Trail after a mile detour.
+Head left along the Broadway 2 -Way CYCLE TRACK.
+Come to Prince & Grand Streets after 0.5 miles and turn left on Prince St. Take your 2nd right on Hasbrouck Ave (BIKE SHARROWS).
+Right on Foxhall Ave, first left on Jansen Ave (where the old rail bed was located) and you'll come to the start of the Kingston Point Rail Trail after 0.8 miles [1.6 miles total].

-Starting from East Chester Street; Map board, picnic tables here.
-The paved Kingston Point Rail Trail travels east along the old rail bed along a sunken corridor and is mostly all downhill.
+Starting from East Chester Street [Western End]; [Re-zeroing Mileage] Map Board, picnic tables here.
+The paved Kingston Point Rail Trail travels East along the old rail bed along a sunken corridor and is mostly all downhill.
 You travel through a long tunnel underneath Delaware Ave before crossing Route 9W via an old RR bridge.
 Crosswalk over Delaware Ave where the trail travels through a residential corridor with residential road crossings.
-Cross light over Delaware Ave to a small pocket park with a map board and benches.
+Cross light over Delaware Ave to a small pocket park with a Map Board and benches.
 Pass by Rondout Community Garden before crossing an old RR bridge at 1 mile.
 Here the trail follows a berm.

 Note; The old rail bed continues straight before veering left down to the TROLLEY MUSEUM OF NY .
-Future plans call for continuing the trail along this route.
+Phase 2 calls for continuing the trail along this route.

 A ramp leads down to Route 9W and another Map board.
 Detour left along a narrow sidewalk.
 This brings you down to the Kingston Waterfront.
 Head left along the sidewalk and come to where the RR tracks cross the road at 1.5 miles.
 On your left is the TROLLEY MUSEUM OF NY .